 1. If there is not a judicially appointed guardian, the personal representative may petition the court for an order directing that cash be deposited in a banking institution or insured savings and loan association in the name of the minor, where it may draw interest, subject to further order of court.
 The banking institution shall be named in the order.
-The personal representative shall deliver the account book to a person who is approved by the court.
-When the minor reaches the age of majority or a guardian is appointed the account book shall be turned over to the minor or the guardian.
-ET § 9-109(a)
+The personal

 - 2. The personal representative may file a petition to appoint a custodian and with the approval of the court he may transfer the property to a custodian who shall hold or dispose of the property in accordance with the provisions of the Maryland Uniform Transfers to Minors Act (ET § 13-301).
 The personal representative shall subject to court approval designate the custodian who shall be either an adult or a trust company.
 ET § 9-109(b) - 3.
 If the distribution is of tangible personal property and a guardian has not been appointed, the personal representative may make distribution to the person he considers responsible and appropriate subject to court approval.
 ET § 9-109(c) - 4.
 If a guardian is appointed, distribution may be made to the guardian upon the filing of a copy of his authority authenticated pursuant to 28 U.S.C. § 1738.
 ET § 9-109(d) - 5.
 If a guardian is not appointed, or if he is unknown, payments or delivery of amounts not to exceed \$5,000.00 per annum may be made to the parent or grandparent of the minor with whom the minor resides.
 If there is no guardian, or parent or grandparent with whom the minor resides, amounts not to exceed \$5,000 per annum may be made to a parent or other person standing in loco parentis with the minor.
 The payer is not under a duty to inquire whether the minor has a guardian.
-ET § 13-501(a) - A deposit may be made in a financial institution in the sole name of the minor.
+ET § 13-501(a) - 6.
+A deposit may be made in a financial institution in the sole name of the minor.
 The minor may not withdraw any funds without an order of court or until he attains majority.
 ET § 13-501(b)